Why do I do what I do?

 Rachel began her legal career in 2005 working in a construction law firm assisting in substantial international construction contract disputes.
 From there she held various positions in corporate city firms while completing her law degree.
 Rachel gained experience in civil and commercial litigation, wealth protection, drafting complex wills, trusts, binding financial agreements, property consent orders, advice on business structures, self managed super funds and helping clients with family provision claims, powers of attorney and guardianship matters.

-Rachel now works in estate law, including estate planning, estate administration and disputed wills and estates.
+Rachel has worked in estate law since 2008, including estate planning, estate administration and disputed wills and estates.

 Rachel is able to combine her extensive experience and elite level of knowledge with a warm and personal approach to her clients.
 Her ability to share clear explanations of often complex issues along with her strong negotiation and communication skills makes her the legal representative of choice for many clients on Sydney’s Northern Beaches.